 Beware Of Investment Scams Like HYIP’s Or Ponzi Schemes

 The investments offering the highest returns are scams.
-Usually, they offer high returns that are too good to be true.
+Usually, they offer high returns that are just too good to be true.
 Risky investments gain extraordinarily high profits in a short period of time.
 One type of risky product is the High Yield Investment Program or HYIP’s.
-These risky investments are often just another Ponzi scheme.
+Frequently, these risky investments are just Ponzi schemes.
 This is the worst kind of investment scheme.

 Always check with the North American Securities Administrators Association or NASAA, to be sure you are investing in a legitimate investment.
 Here is a few tips on investing:

 - Beware of high returns and short terms, daily or weekly.

 - Do not invest in an E-currency account – They are not licensed to transmit money.